 You will learn how to draw and render one of the most expressive features of the face; the Lips.
 You will learn techniques to better describe the forms of the mouth on a 2-dimensional surface using clear shadows and modeling the subtle forms of the lips with halftones.

 You will analyze and render the forms of the nose, starting with the simple pyramid shape and working towards the smaller forms that define the structure of the nose.

 You will learn how to draw and render the ear, breaking down the complex forms and understanding the process of identifying and rendering the cast shadows of the ear and the subtle variations in halftones.

 You will be introduced to the forms and anatomy of the head as it occurs in life.
 You will break down and analyze the complex forms of the features, using your knowledge from the previous lessons.

 You will learn an alternative method of blocking in the features to emphasize the round forms of the face.
-You will build upon what you’ve learned from the previous lessons and explore rendering the subtle features of the Pre-Renaissance Bust.
+You will build upon what you’ve learned from the previous lessons and explore rendering the subtle features of the Early Renaissance Bust.